This rollo de queso is spicy, cheesy, crumbly. Goes great with a cup of coffee.

 For the filling, you can use just cheese, without the onions and the chili.
 But I like it better with all the extra yummy stuff.
 I think onions with bread is a delicious combo and the chili pepper makes me think of fireworks in my mouth; having it with a cup of coffee helps with the heat.

-For this bread, I used this “panca” chili.
-It’s one of the many varieties of chilies Bolivia offers, but you can use whatever kind of chili you have on hand.
+For this bread, I used this “panca” chile.
+It’s one of the many varieties of chilies Bolivia offers.

 Let’s start dicing and sauteing the onion until it becomes translucent.
 Turn off the heat and add the chili.
 Let it cool down while you make the dough.

 In a big bowl mix all the dry ingredients.
 In another bowl beat the egg yolks and butter, add it to the flour and mix.
 Add the milk and mix until combined.

 Beat the egg whites until soft peak.
 Take half of the egg whites and using your hands, mix it into the dough.
 You´ll have a very sticky dough.

 Now that the onions have cooled down we can add the cheese and the other half of the egg whites.

 To assemble the rolls you’ll need 3 pieces of greased parchment paper.
 Divide the dough into 3 portions and with well-greased hands stretch the dough into a rectangle.
 Add the cheese in the middle of each rectangle.

 Using the parchment paper, bring 1/4 of the dough to the middle.
 Do the same with the other side.
 Transfer the rolls to a baking sheet.

 Bake rolls and enjoy them with a cup of coffee!

 Note: This recipe was published for the first time on 2016, on my old blog.
 As we celebrate Bolivia’s independence in the month of August, I thought it was a good time to update my Bolivian recipes.